2nd Escort Group (Royal Navy): Atlantic operations

 In September 1943, after a further refit, 2 SG went to the North Atlantic, in the company of the escort carrier Tracker.
 The group was joined by Magpie (Lt.Cdr R.S.
 Abrams), while Woodpecker was in for repairs.

 In October, in concert with B-7 Escort Group, the group worked in support of ON 207.
-No successes were recorded, though the convoy battle saw three U-boats destroyed, with no ships lost.
+No successes were recorded, although the convoy battle saw three U-boats destroyed, with no ships lost.

 However, in November 1943, in operations around HX 264, 2 SG accounted for two more U-boats, U-226 and U-842.
 Whilst the United States Navy had had much success using carrier groups in a hunter-killer role on the mid-Atlantic route, the Royal Navy's experience was less positive.
 Winter gales made flying difficult and hazardous, while the need to provide protection to the carrier hampered A/S operations.
 2 SG at least generally had more success operating without carrier assistance.

 On 2 December SG was acting in support of SL 140/MKS 31 with 4 SG (Cdr.
 E.H.
 Chavasse).
 2 SG put in a determined attack on a U-boat, (thought to be U-843), but was unsuccessful, though the battle for SL 140/MKS 31 saw the destruction of a U-boat, without loss of ships.